-Three years ago on a life-altering journey, tears streamed down my dirt stained cheeks while I sat barefoot on a rock face to face with a pod of dolphins on a secluded pocket of beach in Big Sur, CA. It was in this journey that I was confronted with the painful realization that my life’s creation was not mine.
+Three years ago on a life-altering vision quest, tears streamed down my dirt stained cheeks while I sat barefoot on a rock face to face with a pod of dolphins on a secluded pocket of beach in Big Sur, CA. It was in this journey that I was confronted with the painful realization that my life’s creation was not mine.
 It was constructed for my family, peers, and societies approval.
 It was a creation that kept me safe, secure, and on the track of external approval.
 And what was mine — was pushed to the side as not being worthy or legitimate enough to sit at the “adult-table.”
 I was sleepwalking along clutching a willful naivety; praying that the next thing on my linear trajectory might source me the fulfillment that I knew deep down would continue to escape me.

 I was at a crossroads; I saw the timelines laid out clearly before me.
 If I was to start playing my own game, I had to act now.
 I decided to embark on a journey.

 I chose to explore the farthest thing from the life I was living by committing to spending one year unplugged from technology, living and working on organic farms in remote locations.
-On a conscious level, I chose this path because of my budding interest in medicinal herbs, growing my own food, sustainable-living, and learning what it means to be a steward of the Earth.
+On a conscious level, I chose this path because of my budding interest in herbalism, growing my own food, sustainable-living, and learning what it means to be a steward of the Earth.

 On an unconscious level, I chose this path because I knew that the only way to get in touch with whomever was trapped underneath my pseudo-life’s construction — was to get to a place where my soul saw that I finally had internal space to surrender to a process of many deaths and many rebirths.